Film Studies 211

 NOTE: Use the date limit option in these databases to focus your search to cover dates relevant to film's release.

-- Times (London) Digital Archive provides the complete text of articles for the London Times.
+- Times Digital Archive 1785 Onwards provides the complete text of articles for the London Times.

 Film Magazines, Trade Journals and Newspapers (Open Access)